OpenBotsAI/OpenBots.Documentation/OpenBots Server/Open Source Design Documentation/Email Component/EmailComponentDesignDocument.md

   - Email Account View Model:
     - The EmailAccountViewModel view model will be used to display specific properties of an email account.
 It will inherit IViewModel<EmailAccount, EmailAccountViewModel>.
       - EmailAccountViewModel will have Guid Id, string Name, bool IsDisabled, bool IsDefault, string Provider, bool IsSslEnabled, string Host, int Port, string Username, string PasswordHash, string ApiKey, string FromEmailAddress, string FromName, DateTime StartOnUTC, and DateTime EndOnUTC.
+  - Email Account Lookup:
+    - The EmailAccountLookup view model will be used to display a list of email accounts by name.
+      - It will have Guid EmailAccountId and string EmailAccountName.
   - Email View Model:
     - The EmailViewModel view model will be used to display specific properties of an email.
 It will inherit IViewModel<EmailModel, EmailViewModel>.
       - EmailViewModel will have Guid Id, Guid EmailAccountId, DateTime SentOnUTC, string EmailObjectJson, string SenderAddress, Guid SenderUserId, string Status, and DateTime CreatedOn.